phoe/with-branching/README.md

 ## Exceptional situations

-Trying to use `COMPILE-TIME-IF`, `COMPILE-TIME-WHEN`, or `COMPILE-TIME-UNLESS` outside the lexical environment established by `WITH-COMPILE-TIME-BRANCHES` will signal an error.
+Trying to use `COMPILE-TIME-IF`, `COMPILE-TIME-WHEN`, or `COMPILE-TIME-UNLESS` outside the lexical environment established by `WITH-COMPILE-TIME-BRANCHES` will signal a `PROGRAM-ERROR`.

-Trying to use a branch name `COMPILE-TIME-IF`, `COMPILE-TIME-WHEN`, or `COMPILE-TIME-UNLESS` that wasn't declared in `WITH-COMPILE-TIME-BRANCHES` will signal an error.
+Trying to use a branch name `COMPILE-TIME-IF`, `COMPILE-TIME-WHEN`, or `COMPILE-TIME-UNLESS` that wasn't declared in `WITH-COMPILE-TIME-BRANCHES` will signal a `PROGRAM-ERROR`.

 ## License